jenkinsci/msbuild-plugin/README.md

 This plugin allows you to use MSBuild to build .NET and Visual Studio projects.

+**Important Update (since version 1.32):** We have made changes to the Jenkins plugin by removing the default argument from the Tool configuration.
+Now, users must manually add the value from this field to each plan.
+To streamline your setup process, we've introduced a feature that automatically installs the Visual Studio Build Tools.

 ## Usage

 To use this plugin, specify the location directory of MSBuild.exe on